Search Redlands

 What is a financial economics degree?

-• Finally, our Bachelor of Science in Financial Economics seeks to prepare you for careers in the finance departments of non-financial corporations, but also the world of financial institutions from investment banks to personal financial advising.
+Our Bachelor of Science in Financial Economics degree seeks to prepare you for careers in the finance departments of non-financial corporations or for careers in the the world of financial institutions, ranging from investment banks to personal financial advising.

 Why should you major in financial economics at Redlands?